Understanding in Analysis

 After a career in finance, Peter became a counsellor in 2008 after receiving an MA in Relationship Counselling.
 He practised for seven years with Relate and now works in private practice in Knutsford with couples, families and individuals.

 After a course in psychodynamic counselling and transactional analysis in 1998, Veronique completed her MSc in career counselling in 2002.
 In 2011 she established ‘Connection Factor’ to offer counselling, coaching and training services.
 Veronique is currently in clinical counselling training with Elan Training, Manchester.

-During the course of the evening Katherine discusses the development of the concept, which had important antecedents in the work of Freud and others, but was given a specific name and definition by Melanie Klein.
+During the course of the evening our speaker discusses the development of the concept, which had important antecedents in the work of Freud and others, but was given a specific name and definition by Melanie Klein.
 She goes on to consider the ways it has been modified in practice by therapists working in a wide variety of locations, and asks whether this unusually widespread interest in ‘projective identification’ suggests it is a universal aspect of human interaction and communication.
-Katherine Skaife is a clinical psychologist who works full-time in the NHS Secondary Care using an Integrated Approach.
+Our speaker is a psychologist in the NHS.

 Andrew’s begins his presentation on ‘bipolar’ by considering Darian Leader’s book Strictly Bipolar.
 At only 90 pages long this is a stunning piece of writing that in his opinion ought to be read by almost anyone with any form of interest in the experience of mental distress.
 Andrew is a doctoral research fellow at the University of Manchester and higher trainee in Forensic Psychiatry.

 Frank draws on the idea of the Freudian harsh superego to consider ways of clients can be helped to live more easily with the depressing dominance of this part of their inner world.
 Frank Kelley is a psychodynamic counsellor in the NHS and secretary of the NWRPA.